hrsimsin/react-fakestore/README.md

    - Allow users to remove particular products
    - Allow users to clear the cart
    - Allow users to see a total amount
-6. BONUS FEATURE: Dark Mode
+6. BONUS FEATURE:
+   - Fully Responsive Website
+   - Dark Mode

 ## Authors
 - &nbsp; Abhivandan Pandey